EOSIO/eosjs/README.md

 `npm run build-web` or `yarn build-web`
 Open `test.html` in your browser of choice

-*This should run through 5 test cases with the final showing an exception on the screen for missing required TAPOS.*
+*These tests assume that you have a local node for EOS set up at localhost:8000.
+The test.html file should run through 5 test cases with the final showing an exception on the screen for missing required TAPOS.*

 ## Browser Usage Example